So you want to include your dog, cat in your wedding ...and honestly, i understand.

 The reception is loud, overstimulating, and full of tripping hazards.

-Don’t make them suffer through your cousin’s 3-minute maid of honor rap.
+So don’t make them suffer through your cousin’s 3-minute maid of honor rap.

 7. Keep Their Outfit Cute and Comfortable